-Mark Epstein, a former guidance counselor, wants to increase the legal drop-out age from 17 to 18 years old.
+Mark Epstein wants to increase the legal drop-out age from 17 to 18 years old.

 As of now, students in South Carolina can legally drop out of high school at 17 years old.